 Median Home Price: $450,000

 Climate: Summer temperatures are in the 80s and 90s with high humidity levels and frequent rainstorms.
 Winter temperatures are in the 60s and 70s.
 On average, the area receives 52 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but St. Petersburg has at least one hospital that accepts Medicare patients.

 At Least One Accredited by Joint Commission?
 No, but St. Petersburg has at least one hospital that is accredited.

 Public Library: Yes

 Political Leanings: Liberal

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Hurricane Irma in September, 2017 brought some flooding and wind damage.
-More hurricanes will happen in the future.

 Recommended as a Retirement Spot?
 Yes